The Legend of Lizzie Borden: Casting

 Elizabeth Montgomery and Lizzie Borden were sixth cousins once removed, both descending from 17th-century Massachusetts resident John Luther.
 Rhonda McClure, the genealogist who documented the Montgomery-Borden connection, said, "I wonder how Elizabeth would have felt if she knew she was playing her own cousin."
 One of the gowns which was worn by Montgomery in the film is on display at the bed-and-breakfast which now occupies the Borden house.

 Irish actress Fionnula Flanagan was cast in the part of the Borden's maid, Bridget Sullivan, who was originally from Ireland.

 Reception

 Awards

 The film won writer William Bast the 1975 Edgar Award for Best TV Feature/Miniseries.
 It also won two Emmy Awards, for Costume Design (presented to Guy C. Verhille) and Film Editing (John A. Martinelli), and received nominations in three other Emmy categories: Lead Actress (Montgomery), Art Direction (Jack De Shields), and Sound Editing (Harry Gordon).

 The film was also nominated for Best Motion Picture Made for Television in the 1976 Golden Globe Awards.

 European version

 The European theatrical version is more explicit than the theatrical version which was broadcast on ABC, showing Borden nude in the scenes when she kills her father and stepmother.
 This version also runs an extra 4 minutes, 104 minutes total versus the United States version of 100 minutes.

 Release

-A Region 1 DVD release of the film was released on October 7, 2014, and is now available for purchase.
+A Region 1 DVD release of the film was released on October 7, 2014.